obonaventure/cnp3/book/transport/principles.rst

 .. index:: abrupt connection release

-When we discussed the connection-oriented service, we mentionned that there are two types of connection releases : `abrupt release` and `graceful release`.
+When we discussed the connection-oriented service, we mentioned that there are two types of connection releases : `abrupt release` and `graceful release`.

 The first solution to release a transport connection is to define a new control segment (e.g. the `DR` segment) and consider the connection to be released once this segment has been sent or received.
 This is illustrated in the figure below.